 Our team will visit and carry out the repair.

-Condensation is produced when warm air containing water vapour touches a cold surface.
+Condensation is produced when warm humid air touches a cold surface.
 It can be caused by normal activities such as having a shower, washing and drying clothes or boiling a kettle.

 If condensation forms where there is little or no ventilation, it can cause a black mouldy-looking growth to form.
 Don’t worry if this happens, just follow these simple steps to prevent and treat it:

 Produce less moisture by: